manthanmk66/MachineWise_TemporalInsightHub-Wathare_Infotech_Solutions/README.md

 ### Real-Time Weather API Integration

-In addition to the sample data visualization, we integrated a real-time weather API.
+In addition to the sample data visualization, I integrated a real-time weather API.
 This API allows users to fetch current weather conditions for any city.
 Users can input a city name, and the application will display the current weather details.

 Github link--> https://github.com/manthanmk66/Weather-App-Miniproject